-SiteSpect assigns a user arriving at your site to active Campaigns that they qualify for.
+SiteSpect assigns a user arriving at your site to active Campaigns that they qualify for by utilizing active requirements within the Campaign set up.
 When a user is assigned to a Campaign, that user has the opportunity to see, but may not be included in, a particular test experience.

 There are two places you can specify this setting:

 Variations within the Campaign itself can manage counting.
 When a variant is set to count users its When to Change (Triggers) will determine not only where the change happens, but count a user into the campaign once those conditions are met.
 The setting is called Count users and is it located on the right hand side of each variant via a grey silhouette icon.

 When a variant has a dark grey silhouette with a tick the variant(s) triggers will count users if matched.

 When a variant has a light grey silhouette with a cross the variant(s) triggers will *not* count users if matched.

 This is the default option for counting users in Campaigns within SiteSpect.
 When these conditions are met the user is counted and is included in Campaign reports since they have seen the Variation.
 Once counted SiteSpect will measure their behavior against the Metrics (such as Add to Cart, Purchase Complete, and so on) included in the Campaign while it is active.

 In some cases you may not want to or be able to use the Variation counting setting.
 In this case you can use a Metric instead to count users who see the test page or change that is applied in the Campaign.
 The setting is called Count users who trigger this Metric.
 It’s located on the Advanced Settings dialog for the Metric.
 To see it: